Alexey3250/Alexey3250/README.md

 ### 2. [GPT-powered whatsup Dubai real estate legal advisor](https://github.com/Alexey3250/Legal-Advisor)

-- [Project 2 Description]: This project aims to [provide a brief overview of the project, its goals, and the techniques you used].
+- This project aims to [provide a brief overview of the project, its goals, and the techniques you used].
 - **Technologies Used:** R, Tidyverse, ggplot2, Random Forest

 ### 3. [AI-Powered Tic-Tac-Toe](https://github.com/Alexey3250/ai50-Tic-Tac-Toe)